jsham042/PHPLeague-for-WP/readme.txt

 Fork Page  : https://github.com/thewheat/PHPLeague-for-WP/
 Fork Reason: To implement changes that are more suited for my use case

+Note: if something doesn't work / doesn't display, try renaming the plugin directory to "phpleague" and please inform me of the issue as well

 I totally commend Maxime for creating this plugin which suits one of my clients use case, however I found that the plugin was a bit lacking in areas and not very usable.
 This is my attempt to make it more usable for the betterment of the plugin itself.
 =============================================================================================